RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 This YAML file will generate manifests bound for the <code>test</code> namespace.
 It will insert these values into a manifest with the file name <code>test-run.yaml</code>.
 In addition to the namespace parameter, it will also generate a configmap with the contents of another file, <code>test-vars.env</code>, as its data.

-The <code>test-run.yaml</code> defines a Job resource whose containers will mount the configmap app-env-vars (which will be generated by kustomize)
+The <code>test-run.yaml</code> defines a Job resource whose containers will mount the configmap app-env-vars (which will be generated by kustomize).

+<pre class="wp-block-code"><code>
-<pre class="wp-block-code"><code>$ cat test-run.yaml
+$ cat test-run.yaml

 apiVersion: batch/v1
 kind: Job